wentzien/cocalc-docker/README.md

 - You do not have email setup.
 It is possible to setup Sendgrid so your cocalc-docker image sends out email, but we haven't documented that yet...
 - You have email setup, but it sometimes fails for users with aggressive spam filtering.

-#### Account Creation Token
+#### Registration Tokens

-After making your main account an admin as above, search for "Account Creation Token" in the Admin tab.
-Put some random string there and other people will not be able to create accounts in your CoCalc container, without knowing that token.
+After making your main account an admin as above, search for " Registration Tokens" in the Admin tab.
+Create one or more tokens and share them with people who you want to use your server.
+Nobody else will be able to make an account.

 ### Terminal Height